 The immunostaining procedure causes a colored reaction product to precipitate at the antigen sites localized by the primary antibody.

-Cellular localization: Cell membra.
+Cellular localization: Cytoplasm.

-A qualified pathologist experienced in immunohistochemistry procedures must evaluate positive and negative tissue controls before interpreting patient specimens.
+Α qualified pathologist experienced immunohistochemistry procedures must evaluate positive and negative tissue controls before interpreting patient specimens.

 Positive staining intensity should be assessed within the context of any background staining of the negative reagent control.